kubevirt/kubevirt/docs/getting-started.md

 A quick start guide to get KubeVirt up and running inside our container based development cluster.

-## I just want it built and run it on my cluser
+## I just want it built and run it on my cluster

 First, point the `Makefile` to the docker registry of your choice: